kdrag0n/kdrag0n.dev/content/privacy-policy.md

 If you visit a page that includes payments, Stripe may store cookies on your device for fraud detection.
 No unnecessary cookies are used.

+## Updates

+We reserve the right to update this privacy policy at any time without notice.
+If significant changes are made, we will make an attempt to inform active users of affected services based on stored email addresses, but notification is not guaranteed.

 ## Contact

+If you are an European resident, you may exercise your rights under the GDPR via email.

+If you are a California resident, you may exercise your rights under the CCPA via email.
+Please note that we do not sell any personal information.

-Please send any questions or comments to privacy@kdrag0n.dev.
+Please send any questions, comments, or requests to privacy@kdrag0n.dev.
 We will gladly process CCPA and GDPR data deletion requests.